 - H.L.A.
 Hart, The Concept of Law, 2d ed.
-(Clarendon Press, 1994) - Ronald Dworkin, Law's Empire (Harvard University Press, 1986) - John Hart Ely, Democracy and Distrust (Harvard University Press, 1980) - John Stuart Mill, On Liberty (Hackett, 1978) [other editions also acceptable]
+(Clarendon Press, 1994) - Ronald Dworkin, Law's Empire (Harvard University Press, 1986) - John Hart Ely, Democracy and Distrust (Harvard University Press, 1980)

-Other readings can be found on Electronic Reserves [ER].
+Other readings can be found on Electronic Reserves [ER] or on the TED course website [TED].
 There may be slight modifications in the assigned readings during the term; you should check periodically to make sure that you have the current version of the Syllabus.